an introduction to spiritual practice

 Hanbleceya actually means "crying for a vision" in the language of the Lakota Indians.
 It's a retreat in solitude and in nature.
 Besides the young Lakotas, who participate in a vision quest at the beginning of adulthood, a member of the tribe might choose "to cry for a vision" at any age to connect with the Great Spirit.

 The visionary is confined to a narrow square in the wilderness, where he or she will stay without food or drink for a couple of days.
 A traditional place for Lakota vision quests is Bear Butte (Mathó Pahá), a sacred mountain in South Dakota (picture 1).
-Picture 2 shows Chief Black Elk from the Sioux Oglala Tribe, who describes the ancient rites in "The Sacred Pipe".
+Picture 2 shows Chief Black Elk from the Sioux Oglala Tribe, who describes the ancient rites in the book "The Sacred Pipe".
 Picture 3 shows Short Bull, a famous medicine man (also called healer or shaman) from the Brulé--Lakota-Sioux tribes, who practiced the vision quest.
 The process can be preceded by rituals like a sweat lodge (temazcal) as seen in picture 4.

 Nowadays various versions of vision quests are offered in many places around the world.

 Mikistly Ocelot from an Aztec lineage of Shamans has been supervising vision quests in the traditional style in various countries (he can be contacted through the author).
 A Costa Rican group is organising annual vision quests in the forests of Guanacaste in the area of San Juanillo.
 It takes about four days of preparation to built the sweat lodge and the camp.
 Then the visionaries take a vow of silence and are given their isolated spots for the quest, while the supervisors and caretakers are staying in the camp.